2017 Pakistan Super League final: Route to the final

-During the group stage of the 2017 Pakistan Super League (PSL) each team played eight matches, two against each of the other sides contesting the competition.
+During the group stage of the 2017 Pakistan Super League (PSL) each team played eight matches, two against each of the other teams contesting the competition.
 All matches were played in the United Arab Emirates due to the security situation in Pakistan.
 The top four teams progressed to the playoff stage.
 Peshawar Zalmi and Quetta Gladiators finished the group stage in first and second positions respectively, with both teams winning four of their matches, losing three.
-One match between the two teams was abandoned due to rain with each side receiving one point as a result.
+One match between the two teams was abandoned due to rain with each team receiving one point as a result.
 Peshawar were awarded first place in the points table based on a better net run rate than Quetta.

 Quetta chased the tournament's highest total, 200 against Lahore Qalandars in their group match.

 Group stage matches

-The two sides played each other twice in the round-robin stage of the tournament.
+The two teams played each other twice in the round-robin stage of the tournament.
 The first match, held in Sharjah on 17 February, was first reduced to 16 overs per side due to rain before the start of the match.
 Peshawar completed their innings, scoring 117 runs for the loss of three wickets from their 16 overs but, following further rain, the match was abandoned without any of Quetta's innings being possible.
 Tamim Iqbal top scored in the Peshawar innings with 62 not out from 46 balls.

-The second group-stage match between the two sides was held in Dubai on 25 February.
+The second group-stage match between the two teams was held in Dubai on 25 February.
 The match was both teams' final group-stage match.
 Both teams had already qualified for the playoff stage and Quetta were leading the points table before the start of play.
 Quetta batted first, scoring 128 runs from their full 20 overs.
 Peshawar scored 130/8 from 19.2 overs, winning the match and moving above Quetta at the top of the table.